seiyria/drakkar/_other/misc-facts.md

 * Luck is used to determine the number of times you can buy HP from the HP doc before he asks for an item.

 * Charisma is used to determine the cost of HP from the HP doc.

+* Charisma is used to determine how effective paid skill training is.